Staff and Board of Directors

 Director of Education

 Susan Farmer has over ten years of experience working in museums and National Parks, where she has led tours, created formal and informal educational programs for both children and adults.
 These programs ranged from geology, history, wildflowers, and native flowers, native animal species programs, and conservation programs.
 She has a Master's degree in history and has focused her research on social movements, women's history, and African American history.
-She is excited to join the team at Ivy Creek because it combines her passion for nature and the outdoors with her love of history.
+She is excited to be part of the team at Ivy Creek because it combines her passion for nature and the outdoors with her love of history.
 Contact Susie at firstname.lastname@example.org.